un-namedd/Vergil-Bot-Application/POLICY.md

-Here's an updated **Terms of Service (TOS) and Privacy Policy** with strict restrictions on modification, redistribution, and monetization.
-I made sure to include explicit prohibitions against:
-- Modifying, copying, reverse-engineering, or distributing the bot.
-- Monetizing the bot or any part of its functionality.
-- Using the bot for commercial purposes without permission.
-- Claiming ownership over any part of the bot.

-Let me know if you need additional changes!

----

 ### **Terms Of Service Agreement ("TOS")**

 This TOS Agreement is entered into between **[Omar] ("Bot Owner")** and the **User ("User")** of the **Vergil Discord Bot application ("Bot")**.